lumeland/lume.land/docs/core/scripts.md

 );
 ```

-Now, by running `lume run save-site`, these two commands will be executed.
+Now, when you run `lume run save-site`, these two commands will be executed.

 If you don't need to execute the commands in series but in **parallel**, use an
 array of commands or the character `&`: